1jour1vin

 Terroirs

-Left bank of the Serein river in the commune of Chablis, southeast exposure, Kimmeridgian clay-limestone soils, 25-year-old vines
+Left bank of the Serein River in the municipality of Chablis, southeast-facing, Kimmeridgian clay-limestone soils, 25-year-old vines

 Viticulture